akyriako/otc-docs/doc/source/caf/adopt/rehost.rst

 (P2V) and Virtual to Virtual (V2V) scenarios.
 It can help companies quickly migrate applications such as SAP, ERP, and CRM to the cloud.

-Huawei Cloud provides three rehosting solutions:
+Open Telekom Cloud provides three rehosting solutions:

 Application redeployment
 ************************